diogoalexsmachado/summernote-custom-icons/README.md

 # summernote-faicon
-extension for summernote, font awesome icon picker
+extension for summernote, using a custom font icon picker